 Read our full guide on how to pack for trips with varied climate!

-For outdoor adventures, pack some long pants, preferably not jeans (I find they don’t keep me warm in the cold, they don’t keep me cool in the heat, they are heavy, and take forever to dry) as well as shorts.
+For outdoor adventures, pack some, preferably not jeans (I find they don’t keep me warm in the cold, they don’t keep me cool in the heat, they are heavy, and take forever to dry) as well as shorts.

 Read this post for tips on what to wear to Buenos Aires!